translations-com/OneLink-API/OneLink_API.md

 -   Build a translation interface to a custom CMS.

 -   Submit pre-published pages to the API.
 The pages are translated completely.
-When publishing the English content, the translated sites will  already have the content.
+When publishing the English content (and using the OneLink proxy), the target language sites will already have the translated content.

 -   Capture unpublished content for translation by submitting it to the API.

 ##  Solution

-In response to these multiple requirements, Translations.com offers a variety of technologies.
 Translations.com’s OneLink® offers both proxy-based website translation and an API for general purpose real-time translation.
 Translations can be sourced through the API and delivered either to a website or to any number of external applications, if that content has been captured, translated, and resides in Translation Memory.
-OneLink® API is a function of the OneLink® Platform which accepts programmatic requests for translation through an API.
 The OneLink® Platform is required to implement the API.
 There are various flexible ways to set up that platform to fulfill our clients’ needs, requirements, and goals.

 The OneLink® API leverages the following components of the OneLink® Platform: